operator-framework/enhancements/enhancements/proxy-passdown.md

 #### Golang

-As a go-based operator author, I have functions that read and pass proxy environment variables to various operand types as well as documentation for how to use them.
+As a go-based operator author, I have a helper function to read proxy environment variables and docs to show how to pass them to operands in `kubernetes < v1.22`

+Update the godoc and FAQ to include examples using the new Server Side Apply in `kubernetes v1.22`

 ## Risks

-1. We may not have captured all of the go utility methods, we may need to add more helpers later.
+1. If operator-authors consistently implement similar code to set the environment variables, we may be able to add more helper functions, but they will need to work with Unstructured and Server Side Apply.